Skip to main content

 Introduction

-If the Partner uses Sumsub for their own KYC processes, it is possible to enable token-based KYC data sharing with Iron by entering into a tri-party agreement between Iron, the Partner, and Sumsub.
-This allows Iron to access applicant data that has already been verified by the Partner via Sumsub.
-Once the tri-party agreement is in place, the Partner may:
+If your organization uses SumSub for KYC, you can enable token-based KYC data sharing with Iron through a tri-party agreement between Iron, your organization, and SumSub.
+This allows Iron to access applicant data already verified by you.
+Once the agreement is in place, you can:

 Integration